 A good trigger is, however, necessary for accurate shooting.
 If you are just using a Mosin as a plinker you can have a lot of fun, but when you decide to get serious about your Mosin shooting the biggest consideration should be a trigger upgrade.
 A trigger upgrade is going to help squeeze as much accuracy as possible out of your Mosin Nagant.

 What can we do about the trigger?
-Well, there is three different things you can do, each at a different price point.
+Well, there are three different things you can do, each at a different price point.
 The Mosin is not an expensive rifle, so some may not want to go the route of installing a trigger that costs nearly as much as the gun, but others may consider that a drop in the bucket and well worth it.
 Luckily, our capitalist society has given us an option for everyone.

 The Free Option!